IBM/osipi-monitor-integration/README.md

 The messaging flow and mapping created and packaged by the toolkit will need to be deployed to a runtime instance of App Connect Enterprise.
 Connect your App Connect Enterprise (ACE) Developer edition toolkit to an on-premise instance or App Connect, to [App Connect on IBM Cloud](https://www.ibm.com/support/knowledgecenter/en/SSTTDS_11.0.0/com.ibm.ace.cloud.doc/index.html) or an App Connect Docker container.
 An App Connect Enterprise server container running on  the IBM Cloud Kubernetes service has been used in this code pattern.

-* Login to or create a new [IBM Clout Lite (free tier)](https://cloud.ibm.com/login) account if you do not already have one.
+* Login to or create a new [IBM Cloud Lite (free tier)](https://cloud.ibm.com/login) account if you do not already have one.

 * Search for and provision an instance of the [IBM Cloud Kubernetes service](https://cloud.ibm.com/catalog?category=containers#services) from the IBM Cloud service catalog.